getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 If there is an issue that you are unable to take action on but that continues to occur, you can delete and discard it from the issue details page by clicking “delete and discard future events.”
 This will delete most data associated with an issue and filter out matching events before they ever reach your stream.
 Matching events will not count towards your quota.

 {% capture __alert_content -%}
-Discarding issues is available only on Medium, Large and Enterprise Plans
+Discarding issues is available only on Business and Enterprise Plans
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"